HiJasper/django_site/README.txt

 			1.The page will not be found if you use \d{1, 2},because the space between 1 and 2 2.Use () to pass the parameters

+Tag(1.4)
+	Use template module
+	Notes:
+		1.Need change the value of TEMPLATE_DIRS in setting.py
+		2.Use function get_template to get the template from the path of TEMPLATE_DIRS